 Understanding who the stakeholders are for a project tends to be based on what people do; however, people's opinions and their decisions are largely influenced by personal values.
 The development of the Stakeholder Frames is intended to supplement traditional stakeholder mapping by introducing what people value when they consider granting a Social License to Operate.

-While there are existing normative requirements to enable CRM recycling and ensure it is done sustainably, only if operators of WEEE and batteries waste facilities comply with them will they make a difference
+While there are existing normative requirements to enable CRM (critical raw materials) recycling and ensure it is done sustainably, only if operators of WEEE (Waste of Electrical and Electronic Equipment) and batteries waste facilities comply with them will they make a difference.

 To ensure the conformity of facilities with CEWASTE requirements.